-The decision to close or delay school for inclement weather will be reported on local radio stations, TV, our webiste, social media, and our Rapid Communication Service by 6:30 a.m.
-In order to receive your notification call, please be sure to keep your contact information updated with your child's school.
+The decision to close or delay school for inclement weather will be reported on local radio stations, TV, our website, social media, and cals/texts through our Rapid Communication Service by 6:30 a.m.
+In order to receive your notification call, please be sure to keep your contact information updated in the Sapphire Community Portal.

 Radio and television stations will be advised of these early dismissals.
 Please refrain from calling the schools during these situations as telephones are needed for emergency calls.
 Stations carrying school closing information include: FM 90.3, FM 94.5, FM 96.9, FM 103.3, AM 1490, FM 105.1, FM 101.3, and TV channels 27 and 8, and on-line at www.thewgalchannel.com

 As a district, we always keep an eye on potential hazardous weather that may make travel to/from school challenging.
 In some instances, PVSD may need to initiate a Virtual Learning Day/Flexible Instructional Day (FID) in the event that weather/travel conditions necessitate a district closure.
 If we need to close our schools due to weather conditions, you will receive an Alert Now call informing you that there is an email through Sapphire Backpack letting you know of our intent to facilitate a Virtual Learning Day/FID.
 The Virtual Learning Day/FID message will also be provided through the district website and our social media (Facebook, Twitter and Instagram).
 Not all media outlets will specifically say "Virtual Learning Day/FID", since some are not equipped to post specific information about school closings.
 They may only share information about school "delays or cancellations."
 For example, you may hear that PVSD is closed on the television or radio, even though we are communicating to you that PVSD will be participating in a Virtual Learning Day/FID, if necessary.